Jaseci-Labs/jaseci/docs/docs/development/1_abstractions.md

 > **Note**
 >
-> To generate random interger values we can use `rand.integer` action from the rand action library;  `rand.integer(15,100)` will output a integer value between 15 and 100.
+> To generate random integer values we can use `rand.integer` action from the rand action library;  `rand.integer(15,100)` will output a integer value between 15 and 100.
 More information about Jaseci standard actions can be found under the Jaseci [Actions](#actions) section;
 >

 The following jac program extends the above example to set tourists in each city nodes.